How To End A Friendship Without Hurting Their Feelings

 Image: Shutterstock

 Or on the contrary, they might need a little space for a while before coming back better.
 But suppose this situation has been going on for a while, and it becomes overwhelming.
-In that case, a decision must be made, and this article will help you know how to end a toxic friendship gracefully and attain mental peace thereafter.
+In that case, a decision to unfriend them must be made, and this article will help you know how to end a toxic friendship gracefully and attain mental peace thereafter.

 How To Know When To End A Friendship